mroughan/SurrealNumbers.jl/README.md

 exponent (just called the *exponent*).
 Thus all (finite) floating point numbers have a finite surreal representation.

+I did start writing a type for dyadics, but I'm not sure what it would be useful for, so it didn't get far (I realise the irony here -- the surreals themselves aren't exactly useful).

 ### Converting a number to a surreal